Lion, Kenya

 African Lion: Go Slow … in Kenya’s Masai Mara

 Looking for big cats can be frustrating, and often very hard work.
 On this tour, however, the pace is slower, the pressure is reduced, and the camp for our 7-night stay is luxurious.
-And where is more perfectly iconic and redolent of wild Africa than the world-famous Masai Mara Game Reserve?
+And where is more perfectly iconic and redolent of wild Africa than the world-famous Maasai Mara Game Reserve?
 For it is here that many wildlife documentaries have been filmed detailing the vast herds of game which graze the grassy plains, and their constant conflict with a suite of large predators.
 Indeed, the Mara is one of the best reserves in Africa to enjoy sightings of predators, particularly Lion (plus Cheetah and Leopard), and we will hope for the ‘cat-trick’ of all three, amidst a glorious diversity of other wildlife, from elegant gazelles to breathtakingly stunning birds!

 Image